microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 ## Provision Azure resources

 This section covers steps to provision required Azure resources using JavaScript scripts.
-If you already have your Azure resources provisioned, skip to the [publish a bot to Azure](#publish-a-bot-to-azure) section directly.
+If you already have your Azure resources provisioned, skip to the [publish a bot to Azure](#publish-a-bot-to-azure) section.

 Follow these instructions to provision Azure resources: